danionescu0/robot-camera-platform/README.md

 # What is this?

   This is the versatile robot platform.
-I've gave it to possible usecases: a surveillence robot for home and a object tracker robot.
+I've gave it a few usecases:

+* a surveillence robot for home

+* a object follower

+* remote controll over alexa echo dot

   This is a research project fun to build and fun to explore and we'll take on the following concepts and technologies:

-* programming: Computer vision, Python, Arduino (C++), Java for Android
+* programming: Computer vision, Python, Arduino (C++), Java for Android, AWS

 * miscelanious: MQTT, Docker, Docker compose, UV4l, linux services

 * electronics: Raspberry pi, Arduino, H-Bridge, DC motors, sensors, soldering, building a robot etc

 # 1. Surveillence robot usecase